Limnoria/Limnoria-doc/use/faq.rst

 (For questions about plugin development, check out the :ref:`Developer FAQ <developer-faq>` instead.)

+If you did not find your answer here, see :ref:`asking-for-help`.

 .. _user-faq-multi-servers:

 How do I make my Limnoria connect to multiple servers?